1457384613gh/rEFInd-theme-named-Yours/README.md

 It is a theme of rEFInd Boot Manager that can set ___your profile___, ___device___ and ___your name___.

 ## Set Resolution and Choose Mouse or Touch
-Download the last from releases.
+Download the last from Releases.

 Unpack the zip.